nivethitha-code/Aural-Sentiment-Engine/README.md

 # 🎙️ Aural Sentiment Engine — Speech Emotion Recognition

-> A deep learning-powered Speech Emotion Recognition system that decodes human emotions from voice recordings — with real-time predictions, SHAP explainability, and a premium dark UI.
+> A machine learning-powered Speech Emotion Recognition system that decodes human emotions from voice recordings — with real-time predictions, SHAP explainability, and a premium dark UI.

 ---